Managing Director and Head, Industry and Senior Client Coverage

 Chint Kulkarni is a managing director in CIBC Capital Markets.
-She has nearly 20 years of experience in banking at CIBC.
+She has over 20 years of experience in banking at CIBC.
 As a senior leader, a wife and a mother to three children, Chint has experienced the challenges women face as they climb the corporate ladder.
-She's also seen the evolution of inclusion and diversity in the culture at CIBC.
+She's also seen the journey of inclusion in the culture at CIBC.

 “You can start your career without focusing on gender or ethnicity, but as you advance into more senior roles, these differences can become more apparent.
 If you look around you and not one single person in a senior position looks like you, the path to leadership can become less clear.
 Conversely, if there are women in leadership roles or you can see a culture that values diversity in leadership, then you're more likely to see yourself staying with the business long-term.”